 A 2-day itinerary and city walk in Budapest

 Budapest is the capital of Hungary that combines two cities on each side of the River Danube – Buda and Pest.
-The 19th century Chain Bridge connects the hilly Buda district with flat Pest.
+The 19th-century Chain Bridge connects the hilly Buda district with flat Pest.
 Today, it’s the 10th most populous city in the European Union and the country’s history, art, and political center.
 Hence, the following is a 2-day city walk itinerary exploring some of the most iconic landmarks in Budapest (I am sure you must know at least some of them).
-I cover Buda and Pest district each day and feel free to expand your list or extend your stay based on this blueprint.
+I cover Buda and Pest districts each day and feel free to expand your list or extend your stay based on this blueprint.

 Day 1 – Pest

-I started with Pest first because this is the eastern, flat, and the main city of the capital – it takes about ⅔ of the city’s territory, and most hotels, restaurants, and shops are located on the Andrássy Avenue and beyond.
+I started with Pest first because this is the eastern, flat, and the main city of the capital – it takes about ⅔ of the city’s territory, and most hotels, restaurants, and shops are located on Andrássy Avenue and beyond.
 Most of the places I visited are basically located close to the Avenue, and the best way, I say, to commune between these places, is taking Metro Line M1.

 Metro Line M1